Selfie stick: Bans and restrictions

 Despite the selfie stick being one of the most popular items among tourists and families, bans and restrictions on its use have been imposed across a range of public venues generally on the grounds of safety and inconvenience to others.

 Concert venues and some music festivals in the United States, Australia and the United Kingdom have banned the use of selfie sticks.
 Organisers have cited their role in the illegal recording of bands' sets, and the inconvenience and safety issues to fellow audience members.

 Museums, galleries and historical sites such as the Palace of Versailles have banned the sticks because of concerns about possible damage to priceless artworks and other objects.

 Theme parks, including Disneyland Resort, Walt Disney World Resort, Tokyo Disney Resort, Disneyland Paris, Hong Kong Disneyland, Shanghai Disneyland, Six Flags, Universal Orlando, and Universal Studios Hollywood have banned selfie sticks.
 The sticks have always been banned on rides at Disney World for safety reasons, but after a number of instances where rides had to be stopped because of a guest pulling out a selfie stick in mid-ride, such as incidents on California Screamin' and Big Thunder Mountain Railroad, Disney issued a park-wide ban on the accessories.

 Sporting events have banned selfie sticks both for their "nuisance value" and for interfering with other spectators' enjoyment or view.
 The Australia Tour Down Under banned the devices citing "harm to cyclists, officials and yourself".
+Emirates Stadium, home of the Arsenal Football Club, bans "any object that could be used as a weapon or could compromise public safety", and regards selfie sticks as such an item.

 In 2014, South Korea's radio management agency issued regulations banning sale of unregistered selfie sticks that use Bluetooth technology to trigger the camera, as any such device sold in South Korea is considered a "telecommunications device" and must be tested by and registered with the agency.
 In 2015, Apple banned selfie sticks from a WWDC Developers Conference, though no explicit reason was given.